gautamshetty93/ai-engineering-docs/Day 1/day-1.md

 # Day 1 — LLM Fundamentals for an AI Engineer

-## 🎯 Objective

-By the end of Day 1, you should understand:

-- What a Large Language Model (LLM) is from an engineering perspective
-- How tokens and tokenization work
-- What a context window is
-- How autoregressive generation works
-- What temperature and top-p control
-- What happens when you make an LLM API request
-- Why LLM APIs can be treated similarly to stateless REST APIs
-- How AI Engineer, ML Engineer, and Research Scientist roles differ

-The goal is **not** to understand the mathematics behind transformers today.

-Instead, build the following mental model:

-> **An LLM is a service that receives tokens as input and repeatedly predicts the next token to generate an output.**

-As a backend engineer, you can initially think of an LLM API as another external service your application integrates with.

----

 # 1. What Is an LLM?

 A **Large Language Model (LLM)** is a machine-learning model trained on very large amounts of text and other data.